montezma/rndr-node-monitor/README.md

 1. Go to the **[Releases](https://www.google.com/search?q=https://github.com/montezma/rndr-node-monitor/releases)** page of this repository.
 2. Download the latest portable `.exe` file from the "Assets" section.
 3. Run the application.
 No installation is required.
+4. To ensure the mDNS works, you must restart once.
+This will ensure the privleges approved for the firewall allow http://render.local:34568 to be reached.

+    If you have issue be sure to report them here.
+I am not a full time developer, so there may be things I will not get to.
+Feel free to add suggestions or fork.

 ## Development